meanwhile7/Lift-Simulation-Mechanic/README.md

 5. The lifts will start moving to fulfill the requested floors, and the doors will open/close when reaching the target floor.
 6. The lifts will continue to serve subsequent requests in the queue.

+## Live Demo

+A live demo of the Lift Simulation can be found [here](https://astonishing-moonbeam-290d34.netlify.app/).

 ## License

 This project is licensed under the [MIT License](LICENSE).